httpwg/wg-materials/interim-20-10/minutes.md

 Cory Benfield: It seems a bit unfortunate to have ALPS be yet another way to exchange data.
 Maybe we should fix SETTINGS instead?

 David Benjamin: A lot of complexities there, using half-RTT for SETTINGS works in theory but causes many implementations problems in practice.
-ALso we'd need a new ALPN.
+Also we'd need a new ALPN.

 Mike Bishop: This reminds me of Alt-Svc.
 Perhaps we could add this to the HTTPS record?